scipy/scipy/doc/source/tutorial/ndimage.rst

     than 6.

-    The :func:`spline_filter` function calculates a multi-dimensional spline filter.
+    The :func:`spline_filter` function calculates a multidimensional spline filter.

-    .. note:: The multi-dimensional filter is implemented as a sequence of one-dimensional spline filters.
+    .. note:: The multidimensional filter is implemented as a sequence of one-dimensional spline filters.
 The intermediate arrays are stored in the same data type as the output.
 Therefore, if an output with a limited precision is requested, the results may be imprecise because intermediate results may be stored with insufficient precision.
 This can be prevented by specifying a output type of high precision.

 Interpolation functions
 ^^^^^^^^^^^^^^^^^^^^^^^

 Following functions all employ spline interpolation to effect some type of geometric transformation of the input array.
 This requires a mapping of the output coordinates to the input coordinates, and therefore the possibility arises that input values outside the boundaries are needed.
-This problem is solved in the same way as described in :ref:`ndimage-filter-functions` for the multi-dimensional filter functions.
+This problem is solved in the same way as described in :ref:`ndimage-filter-functions` for the multidimensional filter functions.
 Therefore these functions all support a *mode* parameter that determines how the boundaries are handled, and a *cval* parameter that gives a constant value in case that the 'constant' mode is used.